ec-europa/europa-component-library/docs/Migrating-v4.md

 #### Description list

 - Lists with links, regardless of the type, always expect the `ecl-link--standalone` class to prevent the underlining.
+- Items definition can now contain an array of `tag`

 ### Menu